SharpZO: Hybrid Sharpness-Aware Vision Language Model Prompt Tuning via Forward-Only Passes: Experiments

 We first compare our SharpZO method with SOTA BP-free prompt-tuning baselines across 11 downstream tasks.
 To explore the effect of different model architectures, we evaluate all methods using CLIP models with both ResNet-50 and ViT-B/16 viusal encoder backbones.
 The results are summarized in Table~\ref{tab:cls_all}.
 Based on these results, we draw the following conclusions:

 \textbf{SharpZO significantly outperforms all other BP-free methods.} As shown in Table~\ref{tab:cls_all}, SharpZO consistently surpasses other ZO prompt tuning approaches in terms of classification accuracy.
 Compared to the SOTA ZO prompt tuning method ZIP, SharpZO achieves an absolute average performance gain of \textbf{5\%} and outperforms ZIP among \textbf{all} 11 tasks on the CLIP model with ViT-B/16 backbone.
+The performance of SharpZO is approaching first-order method like CoOp, which shows the potential of deploying ZO method in real-world application.
 These improvements are driven by the reduction of gradient estimation variance and bias with the sharpness-aware warm-up training.

 \textbf{SharpZO performs robustly across diverse model architectures.} Unlike prior ZO prompt-tuning methods such as ZIP and BlackVIP—which often struggle to converge on certain tasks like Flowers102, EuroSAT, and UCF101 when using CLIP models with ResNet backbones—our proposed SharpZO method consistently delivers strong performance across a wide range of architectures and tasks.
 Additional results using architectures such as ResNet-101 and ViT-B/32, presented in Appendix~\ref{app:exp_arch}, further demonstrate the robustness of SharpZO to varying model backbones.